sa-concept-refactoring/doc/chapters/analysis.typ

       ```,
     image("../images/ast_fact_function.png", width: 35%),
   ),
-  caption: [
-    Function for calculating factorial of a number
+  caption: [Function for calculating the factorial of a number],
-  ],
 ) <fact_function>
 ]